seanjs-stack/seanjs/README.md

 ### Installation

-### Before you start, make sure you have these installed:
+### Before you start, make sure you have these prerequisites installed:
  * PostgreSQL 9.4 or MySQL, MariaDB, SQLite and MSSQL *(Depending on your project but SEAN.JS defaults to **PostgreSQL 9.4**)*
  * Redis Server
  * Node.js